 Respected historians have studied the Filles du Roi in earnest.
 They appear to have combed through every scrap, every log and church record, and all government archives.
 Taken all together, their works comprise an astounding body of data about the courageous women sent to Canada in an effort to boost the colony’s population.

 I’m not a researcher.
-I rely entirely on the published works of Canadians Gustave Lanctôt, Yves Landry, Peter Gagné, Marcel Trudel, and others who collectively devoted years researching and gathering so many onerous details.
+I rely entirely on the published works of Canadians Gustave Lanctôt, Yves Landry, Peter Gagné, Peter Moogk, Marcel Trudel, and others who collectively devoted years researching and gathering so many onerous details.
 Their works differ mildly in places, but never enough to distort the basic truths.

 Unfortunately there are also non-historians attempting to change the story, to revise empirical findings that are well established.
 But why would anyone want to do this, you ask?
 Probably because we live in an age where some people want to further their personal and sometimes misguided political beliefs.
 Re-interpreting a historic event is one way, by taking licence to rewrite it according to their own biases — even though these events took place more than 300 years ago and they couldn’t possibly know something that respectable researchers just happened to overlook.